venmo/VENPromotionsManager/README.md

                           withRefreshInterval:600 //in seconds
                       withMultipleTriggerType:VPLMultipleTriggerOnRefreshTypeTriggerOnce];
  ```
-The VPLPromotionsManager is a singleton instance and will display any valid location based promotions.
+The VPLPromotionsManager is a singleton object and will display any valid location based promotions.
 It checks for a valid promotion every 10 minutes.
 By supplying a userdefaults key, you gurantee a user will not see a repeat promotion on subsequent launches.
 ### Contributing

 1. Fork it